 Since centuries ago, the Japanese embraced simplicity.
 Anything they had in their homes was for a specific purpose.
 It is a feature illustrated in their furniture.

 The Japanese furniture contains no extras or decorations.
-They get characterized by an uncluttered appearance.
+An uncluttered appearance characterizes them.
 You can find some with decorations done sparingly to improve their look, but they still look simple.

 v.
 Minimalism